Day-by-day eating plans for Memphis. weekend classics, family routes, vegan plans, on-a-budget editions.

 BBQ traveller, two days2 days

-A weekend built around the Memphis-style dry-rub canon: the basement at the Rendezvous, the chopped pork at Payne's, the Cornish hen at Cozy Corner and the BBQ spaghetti at the Bar-B-Q Shop.
+Two days built around the Memphis-style dry-rub canon, planned for Friday and Saturday because the city's BBQ joints close Sunday and Monday: the basement at the Rendezvous, the chopped pork at Payne's, the Cornish hen at Cozy Corner and the BBQ spaghetti at the Bar-B-Q Shop.

 Morning